 Autograph Collecting in America

 Autograph collecting in America did not begin in earnest until about 1815.
-The first major autograph collector in the United States was William B. Sprague, a friend of Jared Sparks and a tutor to members of the Washington family near Mount Vernon.
-He was given permission by Bushrod Washington to select from General Washington’s correspondence whatever letters he wanted on condition he would leave copies of them.
+The first major autograph collector in the United States was William B. Sprague (1795-1876), who though a 19th century collector, amassed a collection in line with late 18th century European collections.
+He was a friend of Jared Sparks and a tutor to members of the Washington family near Mount Vernon, and was given permission by Bushrod Washington to select from General Washington's correspondence whatever letters he wanted on condition he would leave copies of them.
 He thus came into possession of some 1,500 letters.
-At his death he is said to have had the largest and most valuable collection of autographs in the United States, numbering some 40,000 pieces.
+At his death he is said to have had the largest and most valuable collection of autographs in the United States numbering some 40,000 pieces.
 His closest contemporary competitor was Israel K. Tefft, founder of the Georgia Historical Society.
 Yet even as they and others like them built their memorable collections, the field of autographs was changing dramatically.

 By the 1830's, no longer content with autographs of deceased notables, manuscripts, letters and even signatures of living authors and statesmen became the targets of ambitious collectors.
 This trend accelerated in the 1840s and was in full swing by the 1850's, due in part to the rise of the first American literary figures (such as James Fenimore Cooper and Washington Irving), and the Jacksonian populist spirit that made important people seem more approachable.
 In an 1850 letter to Mrs. Hamilton Fish, Cooper stated that he would have no trouble sending her a dozen autographs, as he received (and apparently complied with) such requests from perfect strangers "almost daily."
 Political figures began to find autograph requests in the mail.
 During the 1848 presidential campaign, Zachary Taylor received many requests for autographs, something his cousin James Madison would never have seen in his 1812 campaign.
 In 1860, Lincoln had so many, he set secretaries to writing out the responses for his signature.
 By then, recreational clubs devoted to autograph collecting had appeared.